Home Equipping Leaders Stewardship Embrace Giving in Your Thanksgiving

 This Thanksgiving, as you sit with loved ones, consider ways to embrace the “giving” spirit of the holiday.
 Here are a few ideas to spark conversations and inspire generosity:

-1. Share Your Abundance: Identify local organizations or food banks that need support and donate non-perishable food items or funds to help those facing food insecurity.
+1. Share Your Abundance: Identify local organizations or food banks that need support and donate nonperishable food items or funds to help those facing food insecurity.

 2. Serve Together: Volunteer as a family at a shelter or community meal program.
 Spending time helping others can create powerful memories and meaningful connections.

-4. Offer Kindness: Write notes of encouragement to neighbors, healthcare workers, or teachers.
+4. Offer Kindness: Write notes of encouragement to neighbors, health care workers, or teachers.
 Simple acts of kindness can brighten someone’s day and foster a sense of community.

 5. Involve All Generations: Encourage everyone, from the youngest to the oldest, to participate in acts of gratitude and giving.
 Children can draw pictures or help bake treats to share, while teens might organize a clothing drive or assist with technology for charitable campaigns.
-Seniors can share wisdom through storytelling or knitting blankets for those in need.
+Older adults can share wisdom through storytelling or knitting blankets for those in need.
 When everyone finds their own way to contribute, the experience becomes richer and more inclusive.

 Thanksgiving reminds us that gratitude is not just a feeling; it is an action.
 By embracing the giving spirit of the season, we not only honor its rich history but also ensure its legacy endures in acts of love and generosity.